Benchmarks & Industry Insights

 When to consider CPM

 Most SaaS teams balance CPM, CPC, and CPA when allocating budgets.
-The table below clarifies when each metric is most effective to measure results and inform strategy.
+The table below clarifies when each metric works best.

 Category education, thought leadershipCPMCheapest route to saturate target accountsWeak signal on buying intent